tejalal/python/README.md

   - How to format output using format() function
   - How to use Math class (sqrt(), floor(), ceil)
   - How to generate random numbers using Random class
-  - Using datetime class
-  - using calendar class,
+  - Using datetime class, calendar class,
   - Evaluate expression using eval() function, abs(), round() )
   - String unpacking
 - ### Control Statements